Data with a Plot Data with a Plot

 • 5 · Visualization Design

-• 6 · Full Data Table
+• 8 · Full Data Table

-TipTeaching Prompt — Construct Validity
+TipTeaching Prompt: Construct Validity

-WarningTeaching Prompt — Sampling Decisions and Bias
+WarningTeaching Prompt: Sampling Decisions and Bias

-NoteTeaching Prompt — The Aggregation Problem
+NoteTeaching Prompt: The Averaging Problem

-ImportantTeaching Prompt — Communicating Uncertainty
+ImportantTeaching Prompt: Communicating Uncertainty

-TipTeaching Prompt — The Same Data, Different Stories
+TipTeaching Prompt: The Same Data, Different Stories

 Dataset at a Glance

-119 artists across 6 eras
+143 artists across 6 eras

-7 geographic regions
+4 geographic regions

 8 lyrical styles